A Day in Florence

 Food in Florence

-This evening I had a wander around the narrow streets and found a funky little restaurant with very good food and wine and a walk full of art.
+This evening I had a wander around the narrow streets and found a funky little restaurant with very good food and wine and a wall full of art.
 Here I had dinner with a woman from Moldova who was brought up in Romania and is now a lawyer in Holland.
 You meet some very interesting people travelling.

 Other things to see